ARUP-NGS/BMFtools/MANUAL.md

 ####<b>collapse</b>
   Description:
   > Collapsed barcoded fastq data by exact barcode matching.
+  > To achieve linear performance with arbitrarily large datasets, an initial marking step subsets the reads by the first
+  > few nucleotides in the barcode.
+The more of these are used, the lower the RAM requirements but the more temporary files are written.
+  > This is controlled by the -n option.
   > collapse has two subcommands:
   1. inline
     1. Collapses inline barcoded datasets.